GSA/digitalgov.gov/content/posts/2015-03-10-digitalgov-monthly-theme-how-data-and-code-improve-government-services.md

   - United States Department of Health and Human Services
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-450-USA-Networking-Vicente-Barcelo-Varona-Hemera-Thinkstock-100748265.jpg" alt="Digital photo of U S A Networking concept with binary code and website scripting overlays" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-450-USA-Networking-Vicente-Barcelo-Varona-Hemera-Thinkstock-100748265.jpg" alt="Digital photo of U S A Networking concept with binary code and website scripting overlays" caption="" >}}

 Data and code are the foundation, building blocks, and cornerstone of government digital services.
 They are the keys that open the door to a better digital government future and are [fundamental in making government more open](http://www.whitehouse.gov/open).
 No matter who you are or where you work in the federal space, data and code enable your projects to meet real needs.